 Never DIY asbestos walls or ceilings.
 Have a professional remove the popcorn ceiling if you fear there is asbestos in your home.
 They can rid your home of asbestos without causing you any harm in the future.

-How do you know if your home is being affected by asbestos?
-Hopefully, you can tell simply by the appearance of pre-1970s construction.
+How do you know if your home is affected by asbestos?
+You can tell by the appearance of pre-1970s construction.
 But in some cases, health conditions appear with little to no sign of cause.

 Signs Of Asbestos Exposure

 Here is the list of symptoms of asbestos exposure.
 If you experience any of these symptoms, call your doctor.
 Though they may or may not be caused by asbestos, they should not be left untreated.
 The respiratory symptoms are more common and more serious.

 - Pleural effusion (accumulation of fluid in the space. surrounding a lung).

 - Bowel obstruction.